-At least eight injured, including children, after knife attack in northern England
+Two children killed and several injured in knife attack in northern England

-London (CNN) — At least eight people, including children, were injured in a knife attack close to a Taylor Swift-themed yoga class in a town in northern England, according to police and eyewitnesses.
+London (CNN) — Two children have been killed and several others injured in a knife attack in a town in northern England on Monday, police said.

+“It is with great sadness today I’m here to advise the two children have died as a result of the injuries sustained in this morning’s knife attack.
+Nine other the children have been injured, and six of them are in a critical condition.
+All those injured have suffered stab wounds sustained during the attack,” Merseyside Police’s Chief Constable Serena Kennedy

 Merseyside Police said it received reports of a stabbing in Southport, north of Liverpool.
 Emergency services were called to a “major incident” in the town at around 11:50 a.m. local time (6:50aET).
 A 17-year-old boy was arrested at the scene.